matthijsberg/unipi-mqtt/README.md

    }
 ```

+#### Handle Local Light Dimmer (Analog output 0-10 volt)

-Example of a handle local switch with dimmer (analog output 0-10 volt is used to dimm led source).
+Example unipi_mqtt_config.json of a handle local switch with dimmer (analog output 0-10 volt is used to dimm led source).

 ```{
       "circuit":"3_02",